Free English Lessons

 High-intensity reading: read a short news article on a technical topic.
 Read once, check new vocabulary, then read again.
 Low-intensity reading: browse the comments under a news article on a topic you’re interested in.

 What do you think?
 Would this be realistic for you?
 The high-intensity parts here should take maybe 10-20 minutes each.
 The low-intensity reading can take as little or as long as you want.
 That means you need maybe one hour a day total.
 It also means you don’t need to sit at a desk and study for hours.
 You need to focus for maybe 20 minutes at a time.
 That’s not so bad, right?
 Could you do this?
 If you could follow a study plan like this regularly, your English will get better over time.

 Of course, you should give yourself different things to do at least some days, and you probably won’t be able to do this seven days a week, 365 days a year.
 But, maybe you can do it three days a week, or four.
 Maybe even five!
 This will still help you.
 Make a realistic study plan, and don’t get discouraged if you don’t stick to it perfectly.
 Do as much as you can, as often as you can.

 What about you?
 Could you make a study plan for yourself using these ideas?
 Think about your English level, your interests, and what’s easy or difficult for you.
 If you want, share your daily study plan in the comments.
-Sharing your ideas might help other learners, and you can also get tips from other people!
+Sharing your ideas might help other learners improve English study habits, and you can also get tips from other people!

 It is also a good idea to take a Level Test to check where you’re at now so you can begin at the right place!